 As a child one of my favorite things to do was to go outside, pick a flower or weed, and bring it inside to draw.
 I still love to draw flora from life, it is one of my favorite subjects.
 I love weathered wood, small plants in old bottles and traditional textiles.

 In my spare time, my husband and I camp and hike throughout Northeast Brazil, finding incredibly inspiring scenery and vegetation along the way.
 I always have a small craft project going, and at the moment am really loving hand quilting and stitching.

-Me and my husband’s travels can be found on our personal blog, On the Move, and personal design inspirations and studio updates happen on my design blog, Sarah Watson Illustration.
-My calligraphy has been featured on Brooklyn Bride, and Sweet Coco can be found on Amazon.com and BarnesandNoble.com.
-I have two lines of fabric on the market right now, Luxe in Bloom, and Indian Summer, and am soon releasing a third, with Cloud 9 fabrics.
+Personal design inspirations and studio updates happen on my design blog, Sarah Watson Illustration.
+My calligraphy has been featured on Brooklyn Bride, and the Sweet Coco book series can be found on Amazon.com and BarnesandNoble.com.
+I have three lines of fabric on the market right now, Luxe in Bloom, and Indian Summer with Art Gallery Fabrics.
+Dem Bones, my first organic collection is produced with Cloud 9 Fabrics.